One of the saddest things we see families in need of home care doing is procrastinating. Take these two scenarios for instance:

-Don’t wait until you can’t go on to get some help!
+Don’t wait until you can’t go on to find help!
 Too often we let our own feelings of guilt or responsibilities cloud our better judgment regarding the care of a loved one.
-Unfortunately the result many times is two patients instead of one.
-As I’ve said before in this space, home care isn’t meant to replace the loving care of a family.
+Home care isn’t meant to replace the loving care of family.
 Home care is meant to support the efforts of the family and make possible a safe and healthful lifestyle in the home for someone who otherwise might not be able to remain there.